2020-21 School Operations

-The Upper Grand District School Board has developed a comprehensive Reopening Schools plan to share with parents/guardians, students and staff to ensure our schools and classrooms are safe learning and working environments.
+The Upper Grand District School Board developed a comprehensive 2020-21 School Operations plan to ensure our schools and classrooms are safe learning and working environments.
 To inform our plans, we worked with our community partners, union and federation partners, school administrators, board staff, the Ministry of Education, neighbouring school boards, and used the input gathered from our parents/guardian and student surveys.

-In the summer of 2020, the Ministry of Education has directed all school boards in Ontario to prepare plans for three potential scenarios in September.
+In the summer of 2020, the Ministry of Education directed all school boards in Ontario to prepare plans for three potential scenarios in September and coming school year.
 All Ontario school boards reviewed their plans with the Ministry in late July for the following three scenarios:

 - Normal School Day Routine (Conventional Model) with enhanced public health protocols

 - Modified School Day Routine (Adapted or Adaptive Model) based on smaller class sizes, cohorting and students attending school in class on alternative days or weeks

 - Full Time At Home/Distance Learning Model with enhanced delivery of distance learning

 Ministry’s Reopening Schools Decision

 On July 30, 2020, the Ministry of Education announced its decision for the reopening of schools in September.
 All elementary and secondary schools in the Upper Grand District School Board were directed to reopen under a conventional model in September.
 This means that all schools opened to students for in person learning, five days a week.
 Parents/guardians had the choice to keep their child at home for remote learning, rather than attend in person.